Wangchimei/javascript_advanced/readme.md

     text.slice(-5, -2); // " Ka" (from index -5 until index -2-1)
   ```

-- substr() - returns a portion of the string, starting at the specified index and extending for a given number of characters afterward
+- `substr()` - returns a portion of the string, starting at the specified index and extending for a given number of characters afterward

   ```
   email.substr(3, 6);  // "mei@ex"
   ```

-- replace() - returns a new string with some or all matches of a pattern replaced by a replacement
+- `replace()` - returns a new string with some or all matches of a pattern replaced by a replacement

   ```
   email.replace('i', 'o');  // "chomei@example.com"
   ```

-- includes() - determines whether one string may be found within another string, returning `true` or `false`
+- `includes()` - determines whether one string may be found within another string, returning `true` or `false`

   ```
   email.includes('i');  // true
   ```

 ## Template strings (Template literals)

 Template literals are string literals allowing embedded expressions.
 You can use multi-line strings and string interpolation features with them.

-##### Define variables
+### First, defining variables

 ```
 const title = 'Harry Potter and the Philosopher's Stone';